kbirk/witch/README.md

 ## Description

-Detect changes to files or directories and executes the provided command.
-Uses polling to work consistently across multiple platforms.
-Supports double-star globbing.
+Detects changes to files and directories then executes provided shell command.
+That's it.

+## Features:
+- Supports double-star globbing
+- Detects files / directories added after starting watch
+- Watch will persist if executed cmd fails (ex. compile / linting errors)
+- Awesome magic wand terminal spinner

+**Note**: Uses polling to work consistently across multiple platforms, therefore the CPU usage is dependent on the efficiently of your globs.
+With a minimal effort your watch should use less than 0.5% CPU.
+Will switch to event-based once [fsnofity](https://github.com/fsnotify/fsnotify) has matured sufficiently.

 ## Dependencies